abdullahjamal928/abdullahjamal928/README.md

 I’m a Data Analyst in the making, passionate about transforming raw data into meaningful insights.
 With a strong foundation in Power BI, MS Excel, and data storytelling, I enjoy solving problems that challenge me to think critically and creatively.
 I’m on a mission to make sense of the chaos.

-🚀 What Keeps Me Going?.
+🚀 What Keeps Me Going?
 Learning new tricks: Always curious to explore smarter ways to handle data.
 Practical projects: Hands-on experience is my favourite teacher, and I’ve built solutions that simplify complex business problems.
 Storytelling